ernest-bruce/human-internet/free_humanity/free_humanity.md

 · this model is also inherently inefficient because it relies on copies of content instead of having a single source of content, which wastes storage space and network bandwidth

 some companies offer **integrations** to their platforms
-· platforms sometimes offer an **application·programming·interface** (API) that allows companies to write apps to directly access the platform
+· platforms sometimes offer an **application·programming·interface** (API) that allows companies to write apps that access the platform directly
 · this creates an ecosystem that benefits both the platform, small companies and startups, and individuals by offering options when it comes to authoring and publishing content
-· this is how apps like TweetDeck, and TweetBot provided people with innovative and helpful ways to participate in the Tweeter ecosystem, and helped the ecosystem grow
+· this is how apps like TweetDeck, and TweetBot provided people with innovative and helpful ways to participate in the Twitter ecosystem, and helped the ecosystem grow
-· but Twitter, after a period of growth where it got the number of users it wanted to convince possible investors and venture·capitalists to invest in them—and then go public—limit or revoke access to the interface, leaving the companies that took risks and based their business in the Twitter ecosystem, in the lurch
+· but Twitter, after a period of growth where it got the number of users it wanted to convince possible investors and venture·capitalists to invest in it—and then go public—limit or revoke access to the interface, leaving the companies that took risks and based their business in the Twitter ecosystem, in the lurch
 · companies like Medium, Twitter, and Facebook have engaged in such inhumane (for individuals) and dishonorable (for companies) behavior

 read·only copies of content and integrations that companies can revoke at a whim are neither humane nor honorable